amoldighe/amoldighe.github.io/_posts/2018-7-24-proxmox-move.md

 test 1 test 1 test 2 test 2
 ```

-The above procedure can also be used for creating backup of raw image files of the container.
+As the above procedure allows to take backup of raw image files of the container, the same file can be stored as backup of container.